mhxbe/react-starter/README.md

 [EditorConfig](https://editorconfig.org/) helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 It is configured in [.editorconfig](.editorconfig).

 [stylelint](https://stylelint.io/) is a tool that reports bad code in your CSS files.
-It helps to enforce the consistent code and prevents you from making errors in your stylesheets..
+It helps to enforce the consistent code and prevents you from making errors in your stylesheets.
 It is configured in [.stylelintrc.json](.stylelintrc.json).
 Specific files & folders can be ignored by adding them to [.stylelintignore](.stylelintignore).

 ### Pre-commit hooks